wbt11a/cordova-plugin-wezka-nativecamera/README.md

 Fork Note:  This is a shameful rip of the below mentioned repository.
 Minor modifications have been made but the credit belongs to github member "shaithana".
 Original:  shaithana/cordova-plugin-wezka-nativecamera

+Added the files iOS and Windows8 camera files from com.logilite.vision.camera to make an inclusive package.

 com.wezka.nativecamera
 ==========================